8 Statistics That Prove Baby Boomers Are a Big Deal

 Fox News posted an interesting article today on the depressing outlook regarding the retirement savings plans for many Americans.
 The article illustrates how many Americans will be caught off guard in retirement by the increase in costs and their lack of retirement savings to offset those costs.

-On Wednesday, a Senate Special Committee on Aging began reviewing the growing reverse mortgage industry, and the practices of lenders who sell reverse mortgages.
 Reverse mortgages have come under scrutiny as their popularity grows.
-From 2005 to 2006, the number of reverse mortgages increased nearly 76% from 48,493 to 85,639.
-Experts say this number could likely continue to rise as Americans look for new ways to finance longer life expectancy after retirement and increases in costs such as healthcare.
-While reverse mortgages are designed to help people 62 and older receive money from the equity in their home, some say the program preys on unsuspecting seniors and could lead to financial problems.
+From 2005 to 2006, the number of reverse mortgages increased by nearly 76 percent from 48,493 to 85,639.
+Experts say this number could likely continue to rise as Americans look for new ways to finance longer life expectancy after retirement.

 As the average price for a home in the Chicago area approaches $300,000, it may seem like the idea of finding a great retirement home for under $200,000 is next to impossible.
-However, you may be surprised to learn that there are a number of great housing options for budget conscious individuals who seek ownership in 55+ active adult housing developments.
-Below you will find a list of age-restricted active retirement communities with homes (currently) under $200,000.
+However, you may be surprised to learn that there are a number of great housing options for budget-conscious individuals.

+"60 is the new 40."
 It's a phrase we hear more often these days.
-"60 is the new 40".
 This is due to the fact that many of today's baby boomers are making the choice to be active as they grow older.
 This new generation of boomers is redefining what it means to "retire."
-Developers are catering to this trend with an ever-increasing array of community amenities that allow residents to pursue an active lifestyle in ways that were not available to previous 55+ generations.
-Gone are the days when the extent of activity was limited to shuffleboard and horseshoes.
-Today's retirement communities are offering up top-of-the-line amenities such as state-of-the-art fitness centers, tennis courts and bike trails.